KLD997/gptcmdline/README.md

 It checks if the essential JSON processing tool `jq` is installed and if `zsh` is installed, and installs them if necessary, ensuring a smooth setup process.

 ### Chat with ChatGPT:
-With ORB, you can engage in a conversation with the ChatGPT model using the "babbage" model ID.
+With GPTCMDLINE, you can engage in a conversation with the ChatGPT model using the "babbage" model ID.
 It's a versatile tool for various text generation tasks.

 ### Exit Gracefully:
 ORB is user-friendly and lets you exit the conversation by typing 'exit.'